uktrade/data-hub-file-browser/README.md

 ### Setting up

+1. Create environment variables file by copying the file `envfile.sample` to `envfile` and filling in the appropriate AWS credentials.

-Build the Docker image for docker-compose to use.
+2. Build the Docker image for docker-compose to use.

 ```bash
 $ docker-compose -f docker-compose.test.yml build